chizakura/minesweeper/README.md

 	}
 }
 ```
-**RESOLUTION**: A check was needed to make sure the generated random number did not already exist in array.
+**RESOLUTION**: A check was needed to make sure the generated random number did not already exist in the array.
 ```
 function addBombsPostion () {
 	let limit = numberOfBombs;